KaisenAmin/Config/README.md

 * **Count sections in the configuration file:** This function returns the number of sections in the configuration file.
 It is useful to know the number of different sections in the configuration file.
 * **Clear all sections from the configuration file:** This function deletes all sections and their corresponding keys from the configuration file.
 It is useful when you want to start with a clean configuration file.

+* **Create a backup of the configuration file:** This function creates a backup of the current configuration file.
+It is useful when you want to save the current state of the configuration file before making some changes, and you want to be able to restore it if something goes wrong.

 ## Usage

 First, initialize a `Config` object: